THE EARTH PRIZE

 Submissions to The Earth Prize must adhere to rigorous citation and referencing standards, properly acknowledging external data, research, and opinions in order to avoid plagiarism.
 Source referencing on The Earth Prize Submissions Platform must follow a particular footnote-based referencing standard specific to The Earth Prize competition.

 Footnotes will be indicated in numerical order and in parenthesis after the content (paraphrased sentence, quote, data, etc.) to be cited.
 At the bottom of the submission’s page, Participants will find a box where they can list all their references, according to the corresponding footnote number.
 Each reference should include key information about the source such as the author, date of publication, title of the source, where to find it, etc. All sources included on the references’ list must match a footnote in the text.
 If Participants need to reutilize a source, they should simply use the same footnote number.
+If a specific piece of information is missing (author’s name, date of publication, etc.), Participants should provide enough information for the source to be easily identifiable.
 These referencing guidelines will be available to Participants on The Earth Prize Submissions Platform as well.
 Below are more detailed explanations of how to reference each type of source.

 • Book